PayString/paystring-documentation/docs/payid-overview.md

 ## Building blocks

-The PayID protocol has basic standards, principles, and requirements.

-Check out the [PayID repository on Github](https://github.com/payid-org/payid/).
-Refer to [Getting started](/) for a quick guide to deploy your own PayID server, manage users, and execute transactions.

 ### Web standards

 PayID uses existing web standards and infrastructure, including HTTP and DNS.
 Each institution supports its users through its domain, creating a decentralized network where institutions maintain sovereignty over their own users.
 Each institution is empowered to participate in the network by deploying its own server with its own users.
 Additionally, a user who prefers to self-custody their cryptocurrency can deploy a personal PayID server, as described in [Set up a PayID server](#set-up-a-payid-server).